Lean Improvement Practitioner

 • Stakeholder engagement across operations, security, and IT

-• Experimentation and pilot testing
+• Experimentation, data collection, and pilot testing

 • Design of sustainable controls for future rollout